MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define BED_MAXTEMP 130
 {% endhighlight %}

 Maximum temperature for each heating element.
 If Marlin reads a temperature above these values, it will immediately shut down for safety reasons.
-For the E3D V6 hotend, 285 is a maximum value used by many.
+For the E3D V6 hotend, many use 285 as a maximum value.

 `MAXTEMP ERROR`: This usually means the thermistor legs/wires are shorted each other.